-In the context of rising customer expectations and with increasing demands for greater efficiency on a small district council, Rochford has continued to achieve higher than average customer satisfaction results.
+In the context of rising customer expectations and with increasing demands for greater efficiency on a small district council, Rochford has continued to achieve high customer satisfaction results (relative to national averages).
 The District has the best performing CDRP in the region delivering improved quality of life by reducing crime.
-In other key services, eg Revenues and Benefits, we have seen a significant change in performance ensuring that some of our most vulnerable residents receive what they are entitled to more quickly and with greater customer care, as has been recognised by the Chartermark award.
+In other key services, eg Revenues and Benefits, we have seen a massive change in performance ensuring that some of our most vulnerable residents receive what they are entitled to with great customer care, recognised by the Chartermark award.
 The Council is continuing to deliver improved outcomes against its stated priorities.

-- 5.1.1 Rochford is one of the smaller District Councils yet is still exposed to the demands for efficiencies against the backcloth of greater customer expectations.
-In this respect it is pleasing to note the 2006 national surveys of customer satisfaction (Source; Audit Commission Performance Information Profile and CPA Recategorisation Tool) demonstrated that: - Overall resident satisfaction with the Council was 62% compared to the median of 53% for all authorities (55% for districts) and is a quartile 1 performance; - Satisfaction with the standard of cleanliness of the District was 81% (adjusted for deprivation for comparison purposes) compared to the median for single tier and districts of 76% and again in quartile 1; - Residents satisfaction with the local recycling facilities was 78% (adjusted for deprivation) compared to the median for single tier and districts of 75% and in quartile 2; - Satisfaction with the Council's household waste collection service was 88% compared to the median for single tier and districts of 80% and in quartile 1; - Satisfaction with the parks and open spaces was 82% compared to the median for all authorities of 74% and in quartile 1; - Satisfaction with sports and leisure facilties was 67% compared to the median for all authorities of 58% and in quartile 1; - Overall user satisfaction with our Planning Service at 79% was above the median for Single Tier and District Authorities of 72% and just under the quartile 1 boundary at 80%. - Overall tenant satisfaction with our former housing service was at 92% (adjusted for deprivation) against the median of 86% for single tier and districts and was a quartile 1 performance.
+5.1.1 Rochford is one of the smaller District Councils yet is still exposed to the demands for efficiencies against the backcloth of greater customer expectations.
+In this respect it is pleasing to note the 2006 national surveys of customer satisfaction demonstrated that:

+- Overall customer satisfaction with the Council was 62% compared to the average for districts of 56%; - Customer satisfaction with the standard of cleanliness of the District was 77% compared to the average for districts of 69%; - Customer satisfaction with the local recycling facilities was 76% compared to the average for districts of 72%; - Customer satisfaction with the Council's household waste collection service was 88% compared to the average for districts of 79%; - Customer satisfaction with the parks and open spaces was 82% compared to the average for districts of 73%; - Overall user satisfaction with our Planning Service at 79% was above the average for Single Tier and County Authorities (72%). - Overall tenant satisfaction with our Housing Service was at 88% - Satisfaction of tenants with their participation on the management of their housing service was at 79%